dnr/temporal/service/matching/fairness.md

 In what situations will we scan tombstones, and how many?

+The Cassandra maximum tombstone limit before a read fails is 100,000, though performance may be affected at lower levels (< 10k recommended).

+First, explicit range delete tombstones:

-We always delete < A, always read > A, and A always moves forward, so in normal operation we should never scan tombstones.
+We always delete <= A, always read > A, and A always moves forward, so in normal operation we should never scan tombstones.
 We could if A moves backwards: this happens if we crash after dispatching some tasks, before persisting the new A.